Black rat: Description

+Tail length varies among subspecies, but is typically longer than the rat's head and body combined.
+Both R. rattus alexandrinus and R. rattus frugivorus display a tendency for longer tails than other sub-species.
+The baculum of R. rattus is similar in structure to that of R. norvegicus, and composed of cartilage at the tip, with the base being built of bone.
+As with R. norvegicus, the phallus is covered in spines.

+Skull

+Among all three variants, skull size and shape is roughly constant.

 Origin

 The black rat was present in prehistoric Europe and in the Levant during postglacial periods.
 The black rat in the Mediterranean region differs genetically from its South Asian ancestor by having 38 instead of 42 chromosomes.
 Its closest relative is the Asian house rat (R. tanezumi) from Southeast Asia.
 The two diverged about 120,000 years ago in southwestern Asia.
 It is unclear how the rat made its way to Europe due to insufficient data, although a land route seems more likely based on the distribution of European haplogroup "A".
 The black rat spread throughout Europe with the Roman conquest, but declined around the 6th century, possibly due to collapse of the Roman grain trade, climate cooling, or the Justinianic Plague.
+R. rattus specimens have been found dating back to 800 BCE in Britain, although it is unclear how they migrated there.
 A genetically different rat population of haplogroup A replaced the Roman population in the medieval times in Europe.

 It is a resilient vector for many diseases because of its ability to hold so many infectious bacteria in its blood.
 It was formerly thought to have played a primary role in spreading bacteria contained in fleas on its body, such as the plague bacterium (Yersinia pestis) which is responsible for the Plague of Justinian and the Black Death.
 However, recent studies have called this theory into question and instead posit humans themselves as the vector, as the movements of the epidemics and the black rat populations do not show historical or geographical correspondence.
 A study published in 2015 indicates that other Asiatic rodents served as plague reservoirs, from which infections spread as far west as Europe via trade routes, both overland and maritime.
 Although the black rat was certainly a plague vector in European ports, the spread of the plague beyond areas colonized by rats suggests that the plague was also circulated by humans after reaching Europe.